Mashiku7/pyimpute-geometric/README.md

 * `load_targets`: Loads target raster data into data structures required by scikit-learn
 * `impute`: takes target data and your scikit-learn classifier and makes predictions, outputing GeoTiffs

 These functions don't really provide any ground-breaking new functionality, they merely saves lots of tedious data wrangling that would otherwise bog your analysis down in low-level details.
-In other words, `pyimpute-geometric` provides a high-level python workflow for spatial prediction, making it easier to:
+In other words, `pyimpute_geometric` provides a high-level python workflow for spatial prediction, making it easier to:

 * explore new variables more easily
 * frequently update predictions with new information (e.g. new Landsat imagery as it becomes available)